-That’s going to be easier on some trips than others.
-If you’re booking a hotel or an Airbnb, make sure strong Wi-Fi is included.
+That will be easier on some trips than others.
+If you’re booking a hotel or an Airbnb, make sure strong WiFi is included.
 The site, listing, or reviews should tell you if it’s available and if the price is part of your booking fee.
 If not, ask.
-If you’re working locally, it shouldn’t take you too long to figure out which coffee shops have the best Wi-Fi around.
+If you’re working locally, it shouldn’t take you too long to figure out which coffee shops have the best WiFi around.

-If you’re still struggling to get online, a glut of apps and websites will map out public Wi-Fi hotspots for you.
-The ones we like the best are Wi-Fi Finder for iOS and Android (free or $2 without ads), and Wi-Fi Free Spot on the web.
+If you’re still struggling to get online, a glut of apps and websites will map out public WiFi hotspots for you.
+We like WiFi Map, which works in a web browser but also has apps for iOS and Android (they’re free, but you can buy a $24-per-year Pro subscription that removes ads and includes features such as offline maps).
+If that doesn’t work for you, we also like Wi-Fi Free Spot on the web.